-Varden Nuttall, a mid-size Individual Voluntary Arrangement (IVA) firm, were placed into administration on 24 March 2016.
+Varden Nuttall, a mid-size Individual Voluntary Arrangement (IVA) firm, was placed into administration on 24 March 2016.

-They were the twelfth largest in the “2015 IVA League Table”, when they took on 765 new IVAs.
+Varden Nuttall were the twelfth largest in the 2015 IVA League Table when they took on 765 new IVAs.
 From the Statement of Administrator’s Proposals on 3rd June 2016, the firm has about 2,500 IVA customers.
 They also had about 300 Trust Deeds (a Scottish form of insolvency) and few bankruptcy cases.
 The Administrators consider that it will not be possible to rescue the company as a going concern “given the extent of operational issues and the insolvent financial position.”

 An unusual situation

 Insolvency Practitioners are supposed to be good at handling money!
-I don’t remember the last time an IVA firm went into administration – if anyone does, perhaps you could add a comment to this article below?
+I don’t remember the last time an IVA firm went into administration.

 When I heard about the administration I assumed that most or all of their IVA clients would be transferred to a different IVA firm, probably quite quickly.
 This would mean the administrators didn’t have to deal with thousands of clients and “selling the book” to a different firm would also raise some cash.